remotesensorDJB/storymaps101/PITCHME.md

 +++
 ### What are Story Maps?
 > @size[.6em] Story Maps leverage modern web development tools to provide an  **engaging, dynamic user experience** that grounds your story in its **geographic setting**.
+@ul
+- Everything happens...
+- Somewhere!
+@ulend
 +++
 ### What are Story Maps?
 > @size[.6em] Story Maps are **free** and **open source**.
 Users can download and customize them right from the source code.
 Most Story Map template source code is hosted on [Github](https://www.google.com/search?q=esri+story+maps+github).
 +++
 ### What are Story Maps?
 > @size[.6em] Story Maps are hosted applications that live in the cloud through common storymapping platforms like [ESRI Story Maps](https://storymaps.esri.com), or [KnghtLabs StoryMapJS](https://storymap.knightlab.com/)
+---
+### The Plan
+- The Five Minute Story Map!
+- What are Story Maps?
+- **Why use Story Maps?**
+- Activity: Check out the Story Maps Gallery
+- How do we make Story Maps?
+- Some examples
+- More resources
+- Live Exercise: A Story Map of Thrones
 ---
 ### Why use Story Maps?
 > @size[.6em] Story Maps are an easy and effective way to share research results, fieldwork experiences, student project presentations, or engaged scholarship efforts.